Steffen70/todolist-grpc/README.md

 -   **Commit Messages:** Write each commit message as an English sentence in the past tense (single sentence).
 -   **Comments and Variable Naming:** Use English for all code comments and variable names.
--   **Framework and Language Naming Conventions:** Follow the official naming conventions and best practices for the programming language(s) and framework(s) you use in your frontend implementation.
+-   **Framework and Language Naming Conventions:** Follow the official naming conventions and best practices for the programming language and framework you use in your frontend implementation.
 This helps maintain readability, consistency, and professionalism in the codebase.

 ### What We Evaluate